DevriX/DX-Category-Reports/readme.txt

 Yes, it is, as well as with the latest PHP.

 == Changelog ==

+= 1.1 =
+* Tested with WordPress 6.5
+* Update Requires version to 5.0
+* Update Requires PHP version to 7.4

 = 1.0 =
 * Tested with WordPress 5.9